KoheiYamamoto/Recog-Alert-UsingAccer/README.md

 After that, in test session, the app will classify user's motion into 3 status, then after detecting walking and running status for a while, alert dialogue is popped up.

-This app uses weka: data mining to learn and classify user's status'
+This app uses weka: data mining to learn and to classify user's status'